 Are you looking for the best career opportunities in the advanced IT world?
 Yes, we need to have knowledge of the particular subject before we attend the interview.
 Choosing the right career opportunity with the right organization is one of the important steps to be taken.
 Snowflake is one of the data warehouse solutions which is currently leading the world with its unique features.
 I know you are here to prepare for the interview and grab the job opportunity.
-Here are the most frequently asked Snowflake interview questions that will help you get the job easily.
+Here are the most frequently asked Scenerio-based Snowflake interview questions that will help you to crack the interview in top companies like Capgemini, Accenture, leetcode, etc.

 Ans: A Snowflake cloud data warehouse is referred to as the analytical data warehouse built on the new SQL database engine.
 Snowflake utilizes a unique architecture that is specifically built for the cloud.
 It is implemented as the software as a service and is first available on the Amazon Web Services to load and perform the analysis of the large volumes of data.
 Snowflake has come up with the most dynamic and remarkable feature, which has the capability to spin any number of virtual warehouses, which means that the user will be allowed to operate any number of workloads that will be independent against the same data without any risk or issues.